0xtengu/workshops/linux_rootkits/ftrace.md

 designed for debugging (tracing function calls, latency, and performance), we rootkit authors abuse it to hook kernel functions dynamically.

-In the previous module, we hijacked the PLT/GOT or used LD_PRELOAD.
-Those techniques are limited to specific processes.
-Here, in Ring 0, we change the rules.

 WHY FTRACE REPLACED SYSCALL TABLE HOOKING:

     1. OLD WAY (Syscall Table):